 Step 4: Gently massage the bristles in your balm so that the soap really gets deep into the dirty brush.

-Step 5: Thoroughly rinse out the bristles.
+Step 5: Throughly rinse out the bristles.
 Repeat steps 3-5 until the water runs clear from the brush

 Step 6: Using your clean towel, squeeze out any excess moisture from the brush.